chr15m/rss-image-fetcher/README.md

-Scripts to fetch and randomly display images from RSS feeds.
+Fetch and display random images from RSS feeds.
 Good for showing your Pinterest or favourite Tumblr image blogs on a Raspberry Pi driven picture frame.

 Create a file called feeds.txt with a list of RSS/Atom image feeds in it like this: